1wunderkind/loopgpt-backend/METADATA_OPTIMIZATION_COMPLETE.md

 ---

-_"This is the make-or-break moment for TheLoopGPT.
-With this metadata optimization, ChatGPT will know exactly when and how to invoke our 50 edge functions, transforming TheLoopGPT from just another backend into a seamless, intelligent AI assistant that users will love."_
+_"This is the make-or-break moment for LooptOS.
+With this metadata optimization, ChatGPT will know exactly when and how to invoke our 50 edge functions, transforming LooptOS from just another backend into a seamless, intelligent AI assistant that users will love."_